seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-8](/assets/oculus-teardown/img-8-3672-annotated.jpg)

-Next, release the front two plastic snaps holding the **outer ring** using the small flathead screwdriver or flathead screwdriver by pressing them in and down.
+Next, release the front two plastic snaps holding the **outer ring** using the small flathead screwdriver by pressing them in and down.

 ![img-9](/assets/oculus-teardown/img-9-combined.jpg)

-Once you've pushed the snaps in, you should see a small crack open up between the main housing and the outer slider ring.
-Put your flathead screwdriver in the crack between those two parts and slowly pry off the outer ring.
-It's held in by inaccessible snaps on the back of the assembly, so you're trying to tilt it until those snaps simply pull away from their anchors.
+Once you've pushed the snaps in, you should see a crack open up between the outer housing and the outer slider ring.
+Use your screwdriver to lever the ring away from the housing.
+It's held in by inaccessible snaps on the inside and back of the slider assembly, so you're trying to tilt it until those snaps simply pull away from their anchors.

 {% include alert.html content="
 Warning!
 Underneath the switch's thumb there are two tiny springs.
 Make sure you work slowly and/or in an enclosed space to prevent them flying off into the distance.